-Goal 1: Provide an academic program that enables students to demonstrate competence in athletic training knowledge, skills, and application of the NATA Athletic Training Educational Competencies 5th Edition and NATA Role Delineation Study
+Goal 1: Provide an academic program that enables students to demonstrate competence of athletic training knowledge, skills, and effectively integrate didactic knowledge with clinical application.

 Goal 2: Develop interpersonal skills needed to communicate and collaborate within an interprofessional healthcare team and appreciate the role of an athletic trainer as a healthcare provider in the larger context of the healthcare system.

 Goal 3: Promote an environment in which students will integrate ethical, moral, and legal behavior into the practice of athletic training.

 The MSAT Program mission aligns with the TCU mission, to educate individuals to think and act as ethical leaders and responsible citizens in a global community, and supports the following institution specific goals (TCU Vision in Action: Lead On):

 - Strengthen academic profile and reputation (areas of study with expansion opportunities; strengthened graduate profile)